 YOUR CHILD'S SECOND HOME

 Our camps are a top resource for parents of children with special needs.
 This includes youth in the foster care system or those who have been adopted.
 We work with youth with mental health needs, educational needs, and special needs.
 We are also a resource for social workers, psychologists, and behavior and family therapists searching for opportunities for children to develop their social skills, confidence, and positive behavior management.
 Remember to check out your parent resource guide (you will receive at check-in).
 This full color guide will provide a great souvenir but also with questions to ask your child when they return home.
 This will assist your child in generalizing the skills learned at camp across settings.
-Campers are housed based on ability, age, and stage of emotional and social developmental.
 We eat our meals family style with all campers together, but smaller groups will be incorporated for discussions and character education throughout each day.
 Here is a link to our amazing venue: the DOJO Retreat Center.

 With a stellar camp staff and program curriculum, the benefits of Camp of Champs are endless.
 We will work to improve skills in the areas of: Communication, Self-Advocacy, Independence, Physical Activity and Healthy Choices, Friendships, Anger Management, Etiquette and Respect, Teambuilding, Cooperation and Problem Solving, Trust, Initiative, Responsibility, Goal setting, and Service learning.
 All camps come with a staff to camper ratio not to exceed 4:1 allowing for a great personal connection and close supervision.